albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

   COPY ./build/libs/*.jar application.jar
   ```

-- Everytime the FatJAR is copied into a Docker image, a new layer is created
+- Every time the FatJAR is copied into a Docker image, a new layer is created

 - Creating many large layers may consume large amounts of disk space